Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Conditions

-You can’t control most of the external conditions that influence your credit worthiness for a credit card or loan approval.
+Each of these conditions interacts with each other, making this a complex factor to navigate.
+You can’t control most of the external conditions that influence a lending decision.
 However, applying for a credit card or loan that aligns with your circumstances and needs can improve your approval odds.

 Next steps